timvisee/timvisee.com/content/projects/bukkit/dungeon-maze.md

 - The Dungeon Maze plugin does have some commands to easily generate a new Dungeon Maze world.
 - And a lot more...

-## Planned Features
-- A lot of new structures should be added!
-In the future there's probably also going to be a future available to add custom structures, made by yourself.
-- Config files to setup things for each world, like how much spawners a certain floor will contain, or what items could be found in a chest.
-- And a lot more...

 ## Download
 - [Dungeon Maze v0.1.5.2][download-dropbox] _(dropbox.com, direct link)_
 - [Dungeon Maze v0.1.5.2][download-mediafire] _(mediafire.com, direct link)_